 There are no degrees of justification.
 God justifies each believer fully the moment he becomes a Christian,

 “Therefore let it be known to you, brethren, that through this Man is preached to you the forgiveness of sins; and by Him everyone who believes is justified from all things from which you could not be justified by the law of Moses” (Acts 13:38-39).

-None of us can say that we are more justified than someone else is because we have been Christians longer than him or her.
+None of us can say that we are more justified than others because we have been Christians longer than them.
 The length of salvation is inconsequential and irrelevant when it comes to justification.
 Justification is the same for us all.

 God redeems us all equally.
 None of us can say, “I am more redeemed than you.”
 There are no degrees of redemption (Ephesians 1:7).
 We all share equally the forgiveness of sin.
 None of us can say, “God forgives only 50% of your sins, but 75% of mine.
 I’m more of a Christian than you are because I have more sins forgiven than you.”
 There are no degrees of forgiveness of sin.
 Each born-again person has all sins fully forgiven the moment he came to Christ.
 He paid the total penalty for our sin on the cross (Acts 10:43).

-Each of our names is written in the Lamb’s Book of Life.
-None of us can say, “My name is in indelible ink, but your name is written in pencil!
+God wrote each of our names in the Lamb’s Book of Life.
+None of us can say, “My name is in indelible ink, but God wrote your name in pencil!
 Someone may come along and erase it (Revelation 20:15).”
 Eternal life is the same for everyone.
 No one can say, “I have 900 billion years of eternal life, and you only have 500 billion years.”
 We all have the same amount of eternal life (John 6:47).
 We all possess the same eternal life by virtue of what Christ did for us.
 Each Christian has the blood-bought right for eternal life.
-We cannot be almost saved.
+We cannot become almost saved.
 If we are almost saved, we are entirely lost.
-Each born again person is totally in (1 Corinthians 1:13).
+Each born-again person is fully in good standing with God (1 Corinthians 1:13).